-The control forecast family includes two tasks: task legA/fc/cf/getinileg copies the initial conditions in the forecast working directory, while task legA/fc/cf/modeleps performs the day 0 to day 10 integration at resolution T639 and with 62 vertical levels.
+The control forecast family includes four tasks: task legA/fc/cf/getinileg copies the initial conditions in the forecast working directory, while task legA/fc/cf/modeleps performs the day 0 to day 10 integration at resolution T639 and with 91 vertical levels.
+The family oceanini prepares the ocean initial conditions.
+Tasks modeleps_tidy and sppt2fdb deal with the restart data for the ocean model and the SPPT scheme, respectively.
 Control forecast data are archived in MARS (the ECMWF Meteorological Archival and Retrieval System) as type 'cf' of stream 'enfo'.